 LifeSaver: This app lets parents know when their teen has arrived at their destination safely.
 A Driver Portal online records the amount of drives completed, safe drive time, and phone unlocks while driving.

-Although some may see using these sort of apps as spying on a child’s activities, setting conditions for cellphone use before your child even has one can help communicate your expectations.
+Although some may see using these sorts of apps as spying on a child’s activities, setting conditions for cellphone use before your child even has one can help communicate your expectations.
 Talk with your teen before installing the apps to let them know why this is happening — it’s not because you don’t trust them, but simply about being safe and limiting the urge to check a text or email once those distracting chimes are heard.

 Contact Plevin & Gallucci in a Distracted Driving Crash